JeremieLitzler/vueschool-course/course-single-file-components.md

   },
 ```

-Note: chunks may tagged `prefectch` by default.
+Note: chunks may tagged `prefectch` by default in the generated HTML.